sous-chefs/homebrew/README.md

 Attributes
 ----------
 - `node['homebrew']['owner']` - The user that will own the Homebrew installation and packages.
 Setting this will override the default behavior which is to use the non-privileged user that has invoked the Chef run (or the `SUDO_USER` if invoked with sudo).
 The default is `nil`.
+- `node['homebrew']['auto-update']` - Whether the default recipe should automatically update homebrew each run or not.
+The default is `true` to maintain compatibility.
+Set to false or nil to disable.
+Note that disabling this feature may cause formula to not work.

 Resources and Providers
 -----------------------